UWST-Robotics/VEXBridge/README.md

 // See PROS documentation/implementation for more details
 // https://github.com/purduesigbots/pros/blob/develop-pros-4/include/pros/serial.hpp
 ```
-When writing data, it should be encoded w/ [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) to provide checksum and mark packet beginning/end.
+When writing data, it should be encoded w/ [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) to provide data checksum and mark packet beginning/end.